mmistakes/minimal-mistakes/_posts/2018-01-17-mail-analysis.md

 ![png](/images/2018-01-17-mail-analysis/mail_analysis_40_0.png)

 The plot above is actually really cool!
 We can see the different "eras" of my career by looking at who I correspond most with as a function of year.
-At the start of my email history is when my graduate adivisor was Maura and thus she is the top correspondent in those years.
-In 2011 I went to UWM and my graduate adivisor was Xavi and he was my main email correspondent from 2011-2014.
+At the start of my email history is when my graduate advisor was Maura and thus she is the top correspondent in those years.
+In 2011 I went to UWM and my graduate advisor was Xavi and he was my main email correspondent from 2011-2014.
 I still have a large correspondence with Xavi partly because he is heading up our collaborations so I get a lot of emails from him anyway, nonetheless you can see a sharp drop in mid 2014 when I moved to Pasadena for my postdoc.
 From about mid 2012 to 2016 I had a lot of correspondence with Rutger.
 We worked closely while I was in Milwaukee and then we were both in Pasadena together from 2014 - 2016 so he was a major correspondent then.
 He left the field in early 2016 and you can see a sharp drop in email correspondence.
 I also started working with Steve at the end of my time in Milwaukee and then we were both in Pasadena together and thus he was a main correspondent from 2014 - present.
 Our email has dropped off in the last 1.5 years, however because we have started using Slack!

 Thee isn't to much information to glean from the email count vs hour other than peak time are approximately 9am - 6pm.
 There is one thing that is interesting in that there is a peak in emails between me, Steve, and Rutger around late 2015.
 At this time we had a potential Gravitational Wave candidate in the data we were analyzing and thus had a huge email chain related to this.
 Side note: it was not a gravitational wave!